 The Green Party of New Jersey strives to run candidates at all levels of government in our state.
-Listed in this section is our lineup of candidates for the 2017 statewide election.
+Listed in this section is our lineup of state, county, and local candidates for the 2017 statewide election.

 Seth Kaper-Dale has been pastor of the Reformed Church of Highland Park (RCHP), with his wife Stephanie, for 15 years.
-He and Stephanie graduated from Princeton Theological Seminary in 2001 and immediately took on the position of co-pastors.
+He and Stephanie graduated from Princeton Theological Seminary in 2001 and immediately assumed the office of co-pastors.
 Since then, Seth has led RHCP to deeply engage in issues of community development and political action.
 Seth has spearheaded interfaith efforts to end solitary confinement, aid refugees and asylees in their resettlement efforts, shelter the homeless, connect residents to affordable housing, and provide services for mental health consumers.
-As a candidate for Governor of New Jersey, Seth’s “The Last Are First” platform highlights this lifelong effort to ensure that those who have been overlooked and marginalized are rightly returned to the forefront of our collective political consciousness in a wellspring of justice rising up from a broad-based grassroots movement.
+As a candidate for Governor of New Jersey, Seth’s “The Last Are First” platform highlights this lifelong effort to ensure that those who have been overlooked and marginalized are rightly returned to the forefront of our collective political consciousness.

 TWITTER: @KaperDaleForGov & @SKD4GOV